 An important thing to remember about interest-only mortgages is: Once the interest-only period ends, you begin paying both the interest and principal.
 You have the option of making principal payments during your interest-only payment term, but once the interest-only period ends, both interest and principal payments are required.
 Keep in mind that the amount of time you have for repaying the principal is shorter than your overall loan term.

 How an interest-only works

 Most interest-only loans are structured as an adjustable-rate mortgage (ARM) and the ability to make interest-only payments can last up to 10 years.
 After this introductory period, you’ll start to repay both principal and interest.
-This is repaid in either a lump sum or in subsequent payments.
 The interest rate on an ARM Loan can increase or decrease throughout the length of your loan, so when your rate adjusts, your payment will change too.

 Why get an interest-only mortgage